vormwald/jekyll-blahg/README.md

 ## Why does this exist?

-Recently I wrote up a tailwind CSS plugin for Jekyll that uses tailwindcss-ruby to manage versions, and wanted a demo site that could show off the various configuration options.
+Recently, I wrote up a tailwind CSS plugin for Jekyll that uses tailwindcss-ruby to manage versions, and wanted a demo site that could show off the various configuration options.

-I had a hard time finding modern, minimal, quirky designs for jekyll.
-Then I came across @cassidoo's blahg template, and thought it showed off a timeless blog design infused with some quirky colors.
+Eventually I came across @cassidoo's blahg template, and thought it showed off a timeless blog design infused with some fun.

 Currently it's built as a site template.
 Maybe I'll port it to a jekyll theme gem in the future.